 Ms. Dai was selected as the first woman commencement speaker at the University of California, College of Engeering graduation ceremony on May 12, 2012.

 Mouna El Khatib is CEO and co-founder at AONdevIces, Inc an AI chip startup with focus on voice and audio.
 She has over 17 years of experience in the semiconductor business with a strong track record as an excellent engineer, manager and cross-functional team leader.
 Prior to AONdevIces, she was the system lead and principal chip architect at Qualcomm for a family of audio codec chips with integrated voice activation.
 Before that, she held the director of VLSI position at Conexant, managing audio SOC architecture and design.
 She is one of the key developers of Conexant’s PC-HD audio codecs, USB audio codecs/DSP and Voice input processor SOCs for smart speakers.
 Mouna holds an engineering degree from Ecole Nationale Supérieure d’Electricité et de Mécanique (ENSEM), 11 US patents and multiple awards.

-Ritu Favre is a successful and proven industry leader with experience across general management and executive leadership roles in the RF and semiconductor industries.
+Favre is a seasoned high-tech industry leader with experience across general management and executive leadership roles in the RF and semiconductor industries.
 Most recently, she served as the chief executive officer of NEXT Biometrics and was on the Cohu Board of Directors.
-Prior to her role at NEXT, she helped build profitable businesses while holding senior management positions with market leaders such as Motorola, Freescale and Synaptics.
+Prior to her role at NEXT, she helped build profitable businesses while holding senior management positions with market leaders such as Motorola, Freescale Semiconductor, and Synaptics.

-Ritu received her bachelor’s and master’s degrees in Electrical Engineering from Arizona State University.
-She is based in Silicon Valley, California.
+Favre received both her bachelor’s and master’s degrees in electrical engineering from Arizona State University.

 Jean Hu joined Marvell Technology in August 2016 as Chief Financial Officer.
 In this role, Jean is responsible for the company’s financial planning and strategy, accounting and reporting, treasury and tax, as well as investor relations.